CISF commandant, his friend held for planting drugs in car of IAS officer's husband

 Around 5 pm on Wednesday, a CISF officer received a call about a suspicious car parked inside the CGO complex here.
 He immediately alerted CISF security personnel to trace the car's owner.
-Later, they found that the vehicle's owner worked as a consultant with the Ministry of Information Technology.
+Later, they found that the vehicle's owner worked as a consultant with the Ministry of Information Technology, police said.

 CISF personnel searched the car in his presence and during checking, they found 52 small pouches containing 550-gram charas, a senior police officer said.
 The car owner was held by police and a case was registered against him under the Narcotic Drugs and Psychotropic Substances Act.